Mom, don’t look now, but, it’s time for the quiz!

 I don’t know if this is James Brown or Chadwick Boseman!
 But I assume it’s Chadwick Boseman because it’s in color.

 I can’t tell either!
 In an interview, Mick Jagger said he thought about the movie “Ray” when he decided to produce the James Brown film.
-Remember you said you could see James Brown in Mick Jagger’s on-stage moves?
-I read that Mick admitted he copied James Brown.
+Remember you said you could see James Brown in Mick Jagger’s on-stage movements?
+I read that Mick Jagger admitted he copied James Brown.

-I told you, I told you, I told you!
+I told you, I told you!
+Didn’t I tell you?

 He did indeed!
 Can we stop talking about Mick Jagger now?

-Chad put in extra hours with the choreographer to get everything right, sought help from James Brown’s surviving family members for the part.
-On a “Today Show” interview, they said Boseman learned all the choreography two days!
+Chadwick put in extra hours with the choreographer to get everything right, sought help from James Brown’s surviving family members for the part.
+On a “Today Show” interview, they said Boseman learned all the choreography in two days!